amit-jha99/devTinder/homework.md

 - Create PasswordHash using bcrypt.hash & save the user is encrypted password.
 - Create login API
 - Compare passwords and throw errors if email or password is invalid.

+- install cookie-parser
+- just send a dummy cookie to user
+- create GET /profile API and check if you get cookie back
+- install jsonwebtoken
+- In login API, after email and password validation, create a JWT token and sent it back to user inside cookies.
+- read the cookies inside your profiel API and find the loggedIn user.